SkroxiousDM/2d12GameSystem/docs/03-magic.md

 Skilled practitioners of magic wield their spells and rituals with deftness and precision, leveraging their skill and knowledge to achieve heightened results.
 Some spell and ritual descriptions specify ways to use Success Levels generated during casting.
 In addition, spellcasters and ritualists can spend Success Levels on the following spell and ritual-related Success Levels options:

-- Cost Resistance: For each Success Levels spent, gain \+1 Morale resistance against the spell or ritual’s cost (the mental harm it inflicts on the caster).
+- **Cost Resistance**: For each Success Levels spent, gain \+1 Morale resistance against the spell or ritual’s cost (the mental harm it inflicts on the caster).
-- Bonus harm: For each Success Levels spent, add \+1 to the harm the spell or ritual inflicts on its targets.
+- **Bonus harm**: For each Success Levels spent, add \+1 to the harm the spell or ritual inflicts on its targets.
-- Duration Increase: For 2 Success Levels, double the duration of any spell or ritual with a duration that isn’t “instant.”
+- **Duration Increase**: For 2 Success Levels, double the duration of any spell or ritual with a duration that isn’t “instant.”

 ## Battlefield Magic